A Peace Officer Met His Girlfriend Through a Medieval Re-Enactment Group. Then, He Killed Her After She Threatened to Tell His Wife.

 Rondon knew Waldinger through their association with a medieval re-enactment group, according to the Times Herald-Record.
 Rondon hit Waldinger in the head with a hammer multiple times to kill her.

 Prosecutors said Rondon killed Waldinger after she threatened to tell his wife about their relationship, according to the Times Herald-Record.
-The state claimed that Rondon was not only afraid of losing his wife, but his house and pension with the bridge and tunnel authority.
+The state claimed that Rondon was not only afraid of losing his wife, but rather his house and pension with the bridge and tunnel authority.

 "This was a particularly brutal murder that was made even more horrific by the fact that the victim was killed in her own home,” Orange County District Attorney David Hoovler said after Rondon’s conviction, according to the Times Herald-Record.
 "It is always disturbing when someone whose job is to promote public safety commits acts of senseless violence."